Owl-Sight-AI/ExcGrouper/CONTRIBUTING.md

-# Contributing to ExcGrouper
+# Contributing to OpenExcept

-We welcome contributions to ExcGrouper!
+We welcome contributions to OpenExcept!
 This document outlines the process for contributing to this project.

 ## Code of Conduct